 As part of the eligibility determination and registration, every driver will have to complete evaluation and training.
-This information is to be recorded on the Driver Eligibility Form.
-Training is currently available online at Alertdriver.com.
+This information is to be recorded on the Driver Database.
+Training is currently available online at Vector Solutions.
 Evaluation/training will need to be repeated at each registration/renewal.

-- 1. All drivers must have a current driver's license. - 2.
+- 1. All drivers must have a current driver's license and must provide a current Motor Vehicle Record to the Business Office. - 2.
 Davis & Elkins College will allow only drivers with three points or less to operate institution vehicles.
 (This rule may be temporarily over-ridden by specific authorization of the President or his/her designee).
 The driver's reports may be verified against Division of Motor Vehicles records on a random basis.